Aviation call sign: Commercial airline

-Formerly one of the rarest call signs, "Concorde", was once used to identify British Airways' Concorde aircraft.
+Formerly, one of the rarest call signs, "Concorde", was used to identify British Airways' Concorde aircraft.
 The intent of this call sign was to raise the air traffic control operators' awareness of the unique performance of the aircraft and the special attention it required.
 The call sign was appended to British Airways' normal radio call sign, e.g. "Speedbird-Concorde One".
 Air France, the only other airline to operate the Concorde commercially, did not use the "Concorde" call sign at all in normal service; its Concorde flights simply used the standard Airfrans call sign.

 Glider

 Glider pilots often can use any of three different call signs.
 Since most (not all) gliders now show standard CAA general aviation registrations e.g. G-xxxx they can call using the same call sign and abbreviation rules as other light aircraft.
 This has long been the case in the United States.
 Before these registrations came in (between 2004 and 2008), they used to use and normally still do use, either a three letter code issued to all gliders by the British Gliding Association known as the aircraft's Trigraph.
 For example, XYZ would normally call ATC as "Glider X-ray, Yankee, Zulu", or, if they paid extra, could get from the BGA a numeric or mixed numeric and letter code known as a competition number for marking their aircraft, and as a call sign.
 For example R4 "Romeo Four", or 26 "Two Six" or F1 "Foxtrot One".
-Optionally gliders will normally add "Glider" in front of their call sign when calling ATC units so that the controller knows that the glider will be unable to maintain a particular height, as Gliders are normally either descending in a straight glide or circling to climb.
+Optionally gliders will normally add "Glider" in front of their call sign when calling ATC units so that the controller knows that the glider will be unable to maintain a particular altitude, as Gliders are normally either descending in a straight glide or circling to climb.
 Some gliders are still not required to carry a CAA General Aviation type registration as they are older designs or prototypes and can therefore only continue to use their Trigraph or Competition number as a call sign.
 These are known as Annex II aircraft as they are listed in EASA Annex II.

 Military

 Military flights often use more than one call sign during a flight.
 Administrative call signs are used with air traffic control facilities similar to those of commercial operators. e.g. Navy Alpha-Golf-Two-Zero-One, Reach-Three-One-Seven-Niner Two.

-Tactical call signs are used during tactical portions of a flight, and they often indicate the mission of the flight and/or an aircraft's position in a formation.
+Tactical call signs are used during tactical portions of a flight, and they often indicate the mission of the flight or an aircraft's position in a formation.

 For example, Royal Canadian Air Force 442 Rescue Squadron, based at Comox, British Columbia uses the call sign "Snake 90x" depending on the tail number of the helicopter: 901, 902, etc. When tasked on a search and rescue (SAR) mission, however, the aircraft call sign becomes "Rescue 90x".